yaroslaff/evalidate/README.md

 result = safeeval(src, context={}, safenodes=None, addnodes=None, funcs=None, attrs=None)
 ```

-*safeeval* is C-style higher-level wrapper of evalidate(), which validates code and runs it (if validation is successful).
-Throws exception if compilation, validation or execution fails.
+`safeeval` is higher-level wrapper of evalidate(), which validates code and runs it (if validation is successful).
+Throws exception if compilation(parsing), validation or execution fails.

-*src* - source expression like "person['Age']>30 and salary==10000"
+`src` - source expression like "person['Age']>30 and salary==10000"

-*context* - dictionary of variables, available for evaluated code.
+`context` - dictionary of variables, available for evaluated code.

-*safenodes*, *addnodes*, *funcs* and *attrs* are same as in evalidate()
+`safenodes`, `addnodes`, `funcs` and `attrs` are same as in `evalidate()`

-return values:

-*success* - binary, True if validation is successul and evaluation didn't thrown any exceptions.
-(False in this case)

-*result* - if success==True, result is result of expression.
-If success==False, result is string with error message, like "ERROR: Runtime error (NameError): name 'aaa' is not defined"
+returns result of evaluation of expression.

 ### evalidate()
 ```python
 node = evalidate(expression, safenodes=None, addnodes=None, funcs=None, attrs=None)
 ```
-evalidate() is main (and recommended to use) method, performs parsing of python expession, validates it, and returns python AST (Abstract Syntax Tree) structure, which can be later compiled and executed
+`evalidate()` is main (and recommended to use) method, performs parsing of python expession, validates it, and returns python AST (Abstract Syntax Tree) structure, which can be later compiled and executed
 ```python

 >>> import evalidate